Smoothies are a great way to help support weight loss, get extra nutrients, and refuel after a workout.

 Instructions

-- Blend on high for 45–60 seconds until creamy.
-Add more milk if too thick or ice cubes if too thin.
+- Blend on low, then increase to high for 45–60 seconds until smooth and creamy.

-- Serve & top: Pour into a glass and sprinkle with cacao nibs for crunch.
+- Pour into glasses and serve immediately.
+Sprinkle with cacao nibs for crunch.

 Video